mmuratarat/mmuratarat.github.io/_pages/faq.md

 $$(A^{T} A)^{−1}A^{T}$$

+This formula comes from the fact that $A$ is a tall matrix.

 The result is less acurate than the SVD method and Numpy `pinv()` uses the SVD.
 Here is an example from the same matrix $A$:

 {% highlight python %}